This Classic Potato Soup with Bacon and Cheddar is a simple winter pleasure. Grab a cup of delicious!

 Add the milk and heavy cream and heat gently.

-One the soup is warm, slowly add in the cheese, stirring constantly.
+Once the soup is warm, slowly add in the cheese, stirring constantly.

 Season with salt and pepper to taste.

-Garnish with cooked bacon, scallions, cheddar cheese and sour cream.
+Dish into cups and garnish with cooked bacon, scallions, cheddar cheese and sour cream.

 You might also like: